govuk-one-login/olse-receiver-accelerator/docs/lambda-solution.md

 # About the lambda example

-The container example is for if you decide to deploy a receiver in AWS Lambda.
+This example shows how to deploy OLSE receiver in AWS Lambda.

 # Getting started